A grade calculation is a formula used to determine grades, based on other grade items. Note that this is not the same as Calculated question types.

 - exponentiation, using the caret (^) character

-Functions can also appear in expressions, using the comma (,) character to separate their arguments listed within function (round) brackets.
+Functions can also appear in expressions, using a separator between their arguments listed within round brackets.

 - average([[item1]], [[item2]]...): Returns the average of the values in a list of arguments